*Swoosh* *Swoosh* *Whoosh!* A familiar sound of metal slicing through air.

-“No… Anish don-*yawn* wan to…” she replied, rubbing her eyes attempting to get rid of her drowsiness.
+“No… Anish don-*yawn* wan to…” She replied, rubbing her eyes in an attempt to get rid of her drowsiness.

 “Alright.”
 He conceded, then turned to the guests.
 “Thank you for helping my mother.
 Please, this way.”
 He thanked the woman and motioned for them both to follow him to the living room.

 “Please have a seat.”
-Kaidus showed the woman and Celene to the few chairs that circled a low table.
+He showed the woman and Celene to the few chairs that circled a low table.

 The whole time, the woman was watching Kaidus.

 “Is there something wrong?”
 He asked, as he sat down.

 “No. Everything is fine.”
 She answered, giving him a smile as she and Celene also took their own seats.

 “Sorry about the other day.
 Although it is late, I am Kaidus Paltos.
 I apologize for dragging your family into my problems.”
 He quickly introduced himself along with an apology.